newpatiente2e/docs/docs/30-create-new-patient-app/10-integrate-ai.md

     }
     ```

+### List the Azure service keys

+You will need the Azure service keys to configure the patient registration app.
+So, from the terminal window, run the following commands to list the Azure service keys.

+1. Run the following command to list Azure service keys.

+    ```bash
+    azd env get-values
+    ```

+### Update the local.settings.json file

-1. Replace the placeholders with the values from the `azd env get-values` command that you saved in your text editor earlier.
+Replace the placeholders with the values from the `azd env get-values` command.
-1. If you followed the instructions in the previous section, you should have a `patient-registration-model` model in Form Recognizer.
-If you used a different name, you'll need to update the **FORM_RECOGNIZER_MODEL_ID** value in the **local.settings.json** file

 Once all the environment variables have been set, you can run the application locally.

+### Run the application locally

 1. Open the **Run and Debug** view from the VS Code sidebar, or select <kbd>Ctrl+Shift+D</kbd> or <kbd>Cmd+Shift+D</kbd> on macOS.